ipfs/go-graphsync/docs/architecture.md

 To do this, GraphSync maintains several independent threads of execution (i.e. goroutines).
 Specifically:
 - On the requestor side:
-1. We maintain an independent thread to make and track requests (RequestManager)
+1. We maintain an independent thread to manage requests (RequestManager) and injest responses.
-2. Each outgoing request has an independent thread performing selector verification
+2. We maintain fixed number of threads that continuously pull the highest priority outgoing request from the queue, initiate the graphsync request on the network and perform selector verification against responses
 3. Each outgoing request has an independent thread collecting and buffering final responses before they are returned to the caller.
 Graphsync returns responses to the caller through a channel.
 If the caller fails to immediately read the response channel, this should not block other requests from being processed.
 - On the responder side:
 1. We maintain an independent thread to receive incoming requests and track outgoing responses.
 As each incoming request is received, it's put into a prioritized queue.